-Last Monday (23 November) I was lucky enough to be offered an exciting opportunity to meet the International Development Select Committee at the Houses of Parliament at a reception which early career academics were invited to.
 At the event there were academics present from masters level all the way up to senior lecturer level.
-This offered an invaluable opportunity to network (as well as enjoy the free food and drink on offer!) and meet individuals researching in a wide diversity of areas.
+This was an invaluable opportunity to network – as well as enjoy the free food and drink on offer!
+I met people researching in a diversity of areas.

-People had travelled down to London from as far as Newcastle for the event and I engaged with academics from Cambridge, London and East Anglia amongst others.
-I was interested to attend the event, as whilst International Development perhaps is not now a focus of my PhD, I come from an International Development background and it’s an area where my research could also be applied to aid policy making in the future.
+Whilst International Development is not a focus of my PhD, I come from an International Development background.
+And it’s an area where my research could also be applied to aid policy making in the future.

-During the reception academics were introduced to the select committee through brief talks delivered by Leoni Kurt (Committee Outreach Manager), Stephen Twigg MP (Committee Chair) and Rachael Cox (Committee Specialist).
-These talks offered insights into the vital role academics have to play within British politics both in helping select committees scrutinise different government departments’ work and aiding their decision making processes around pressing matters.
+These talks offered insights into the vital role academics have to play within British politics.
+Academics can both help select committees scrutinise different government departments’ work and aid their decision making processes around pressing matters.

 From the reception I was able to understand how academic work can be made more relevant to policy and applicable to society at large.
 Moreover, in light of the recent Sustainable Development Goals (SDGs) the role of academic research stood out to me as being of crucial importance to the SDGs’ success and future progress.
 In order to make sustainable policies across societies it’s important to gather opinions from a wide variety of people on how to achieve that ideal goal.